Camino Frances accommodation

 • do not accept reservations in advance;

-• limit the length of stay to one night, although exceptions may be made for health reasons;
+• limit the length of stay to one night, exceptions may be made for health reasons;

 • are seasonal, typically open from 1 April to 31 October;

-• offer basic amenities e.g., do not provide bedding or towels, some offer disposable sheets.
+• offer basic amenities e.g., do not provide bed linen or towels;

 Private albergues (albergue turistico)

-Private albergues are operated by private individuals.
+Private albergues are operated by private individuals or a company.
 While some may be geared towards pilgrims, they may not be exclusive to them.
-Typically, they charge a higher price per night than public albergues but offer more amenities such as laundry facilities, internet access, and meals.
+Typically, private albergues charge a higher price per night than public albergues as they offer more facilities such as a laundry space, internet access, and meals.

-These properties also offer dormitory style accommodation, and some may have private rooms.
-They may or may not accept bookings in advance, in the instance that there is no option to book through our provider we recommend that you contact the property directly to find out.
-It is worth viewing a property's website, where available, as some provide the option to book online directly.
+Private albergues also offer dormitory style accommodation and some may have private rooms.
+They may accept reservations in advance; in the instance that there is no direct booking link on our website, we recommend that you contact the property directly to find out.

 Rural houses (casa rurales)

 Rural houses are country homes that present another accommodation option on the Camino.
 They tend to be located slightly off the Camino route but offer more privacy and amenities than hostels.
-Rural homes may be available as a whole holiday home or may offer private rooms with or without a shared bathroom.
+Rural homes may be available as a whole holiday home or as private rooms.
 They are typically priced from €50 per night.
 A rural home stay can provide an insight into Spanish life as the houses typically respect the local architecture and traditional building methods of the region; home cooked meals may also be available.
-In France, a holiday home is reffered to as a gite rural.
+In France, a holiday home is referred to as a gite rural.

-If you are searching for a rural house on our website, you can find them under the filter option 'guest-house/hostal'.
+Rural houses can be found under the filter option 'guest-house/hostal' on our website.
 This category also includes pensions which offer private rooms.
 Pensions differ from rural houses as they are not a homestay and may be located in more urban areas.

 More options